 Note that in HydroDyn, all members that are embedded into the seabed (e.g., through piles or suction buckets) must have a joint that is located below the water depth.
-In SubDyn, the bottom joint(s) will be considered clamped and therefore need not be located below the seabed when not applying the AF approach.
-For example, if the water depth is set to 20 m, and the user is modeling a fixed-bottom monopile with a rigid foundation, then the bottom-most joint in SubDyn can be set at Z = -20 m; HydroDyn, however, needs to have a Z-coordinate such that Z < -20 m.
-This configuration avoids HydroDyn applying static and dynamic pressure loads from the water on the bottom of the structure.
-When the AF approach is applied, the bottom-most joint in SubDyn should be set at Z < -20 m.
+In SubDyn, the bottom joint will be considered clamped and therefore need not be located below seabed.
+For example, if the water depth is set to 20 m, and the user is modeling a fixed-bottom monopile, then the bottom-most joint in SubDyn can be set at Z = -20 m; HydroDyn, however, needs to have a Z-coordinate such that Z < -20 m.
+This configuration avoids HydroDyn applying static pressure loads on the bottom of the structure.
+The user may still want to create nodes below the seabed to simulate a fixity length.